Jeeppler/qubes-cheatsheet/README.md

-# qubes-cheatsheet
+# Qubes OS Cheat Sheet

-Qubes OS Cheat Sheet - Contains commands for DomU and Dom0 in combination with some examples
+Contains commands for DomU and Dom0 in combination with some examples